 •This post contains affiliate links, see full disclosure for details.

-DIY Pumpkin Flower Arrangement, the materials
+DIY Pumpkin Flower Arrangement

 What you need first is a pumpkin!
 You don’t want anything too big.
 The flowers will cascade down outside the pumpkin and the end product will be bigger than the pumpkin itself.
 I chose this little one from my front porch.